elai950/AlertToast/README.md

 - Default duration is 2.
 - Return `AlertToast` and fulfill the parameters: `type`, `title`, and `subTitle` (Optional).

-For showing a simple alert text message:
+For showing a simple `AlertToast` text message:

 ```swift
 import AlertToast